Nazi Party

 Adolf Hitler, the party's leader since 1921, was appointed Chancellor of Germany by President Paul von Hindenburg on 30 January 1933, and quickly seized power afterwards.
-Hitler established a totalitarian regime known as the Third Reich with himself in absolute power.
-Following the military defeat of Germany in World War II, the party was declared illegal, and German society was purged of Nazi elements in a process known as denazification.
-Several top leaders were tried and found guilty of crimes against humanity in the Nuremberg trials and executed.
-The use of symbols associated with the party is outlawed in many European countries, including Germany and Austria.
+Hitler established a totalitarian regime known as the Third Reich and became dictator with absolute power.

+Following the military defeat of Germany in World War II, the party was declared illegal.
+The Allies attempted to purge German society of Nazi elements in a process known as denazification.
+Several top leaders were tried and found guilty of crimes against humanity in the Nuremberg trials, and executed.
+The use of symbols associated with the party is still outlawed in many European countries, including Germany and Austria.